Idrisvohra9/kdsm-encryptor/README.md

 Are you passionate about **cutting-edge encryption** and **innovative security solutions**?
 Do you believe in creating tools that put privacy back in the hands of users?
 Then **KDSM Encryptor** is calling your name!

 We're building something **extraordinary** - a next-generation encryption system that's not just secure, but blazingly fast and user-friendly.
 This isn't just another project; it's a movement towards democratizing advanced cryptography.

+💵 The core contributors and maintainers will also get hired by us to work remotely on another project and will be paid handsomely! 💸

 ### 🚀 Why KDSM is Cool